5 min read 7 Mar 21

 In addition, higher input prices in the manufacturing sector are being offset, in part, by more sluggish demand for many services hit by the pandemic, particularly in hospitality, travel and tourism – limiting the overall impact on inflation.
 Until economies can fully reopen, unemployment comes down, and deferred demand for services can be realised, output gaps will likely remain negative.

-However, the prospect of a steady return to higher inflation should be positive for the economy and equity markets – signalling a stronger growth environment and supporting company earnings – while potentially leading to rising employment and wage growth over the medium term.
+However, the prospect of a steady return to higher inflation should be positive for the economy and equity markets – signaling a stronger growth environment and supporting company earnings – while potentially leading to rising employment and wage growth over the medium term.

 If inflation does start to pick up but earnings remain sluggish or take longer than expected to materialise, companies with strong pricing power, and those planning ahead to mitigate the impact of supply-chain ‘bottlenecks’, will be best placed to weather the storm and defend company margins.